-- 7.7 All project applicants/scheme promoters and AEB delivery partners are required to provide regular financial and delivery information to the SCR Executive Team.
-The SCR's Programme and Performance Unit maintain oversight of contract delivery, through regular contact with applicants, scheme promoters and delivery partners including site visits where appropriate.
-The Unit gathers information and data to ensure that a robust audit trail is in place. - 7.8 The applicant/scheme promoter and AEB delivery partner submits quarterly reports to the SCR Executive Team.
+- 7.6 All project applicants/scheme promoters are required to provide regular financial and delivery information to the SCR Executive Team.
+The SCR's Programme and Performance Unit maintain oversight of contract delivery, through regular contact with applicants and scheme promoters including site visits where appropriate.
+The Unit gathers information and data to ensure that a robust audit trail is in place. - 7.7 The applicant/scheme promoter submits quarterly reports to the SCR Executive Team, who collate the reports for all projects within the programme into a quarterly report to MHCLG.
 All quarterly reports are signed-off by the Section 73 Officer and LEP Board.
-This enables the MCA and LEP to fulfil their duties on reporting and accounting for public monies. - 7.9 Project Applicants/scheme promoters and AEB delivery partners are responsible for informing the SCR Executive Team of any changes to the scope, costs and implementation timescales for their project.
+This enables the MCA and LEP to fulfil their duties on reporting and accounting for public monies. - 7.8 Project Applicants/scheme promoters are responsible for informing the SCR Executive Team of any changes to the scope, costs and implementation timescales for their project.
 The SCR Executive Team assesses the impact of any changes on the overall programme, budget and expenditure.
 Cost increases or financial slippage are reported to the appropriate Board where necessary.
-The MCA does not guarantee that it will meet any cost increases either in full or in part.

-- 7.10 The SCR Executive Team presents Quarterly Monitoring Reports on project and programme delivery, including AEB, to the MCA, LEP and relevant Thematic Board.
-This ensures that LEP members are informed of progress on projects and are sighted on any issues that will result in financial slippage or underperformance. - 7.11 Quarterly reports on project and programme performance are also submitted to MHCLG. - 7.12 Following devolution of the AEB in 2021/22 academic year, the MCA will submit an annual report to Government each January on the delivery of AEB functions from the previous academic year to date including: - SCR policies for adult education - Expenditure against AEB - Data analysis of AEB delivery in South Yorkshire
+The MCA does not guarantee that it will meet any cost increases either in full or in part. - 7.9 The SCR Executive Team presents Quarterly Monitoring Reports on project and programme delivery to the MCA, LEP and relevant Thematic Board.
+This ensures that LEP members are informed of progress on projects and are sighted on any issues that will result in financial slippage or underperformance. - 7.10 Quarterly reports on project and programme performance are also submitted to MHCLG.